stevemussmann/GTseqTools/README.md

 * **-d / --sexid:** Provide a list of loci that are sex-identifying SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any data filtering steps are executed.
 * **-o / --order:** Specify whether missing data filters will first be applied to loci or individuals (options: 'loci' = loci filtered first (default), 'individuals' = individuals filtered first).
 * **-P / --keeppops:** Provide a list of populations that will be retained in final outputs.
 All individuals belonging to populations not specified in this file will be filtered.
 This input should be a plain text file with each population being specified on its own line.
 Population names must match those in the 'Population ID' column exactly.
 * **-s / --species:** Provide a list of loci that are species identification SNPs.
 This should be a plain text file with one locus per line.
 These loci will be removed from the dataset before any other data filtering steps are executed.
+* **-Q / --identquit:** Attempt to force duplicated sample names in your input file to be unique.
+This will be accomplished by appending suffixes (`_1`, `_2`, etc.) to all instances of a name past the first detection (Boolean; default = off).

 Colony Format Arguments:
 * **-e / --droperr:** Enter the assumed allelic dropout rate (default = 0.0005).